mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 >[!ENDSHADEBOX]

+Once you [created one or more campaigns](ip-warmup-campaign.md) with a dedicated surface and the IP warmup option enabled, you can start creating your IP warmup plan.

 ## Access and manage IP warmup plans {#manage-ip-warmup-plans}

 1. Access the **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL IP warmup plans]** menu.
 All the IP warmup plans created so far are displayed.